SoftwareAG/c8y-docs/src/render/guides/concepts/realtime/using-epl.html.md

 		}
 	}

 Above we create event definitions.
 These hold the SalesReport (the _Event_ and _ManagedObject_ that identifies a sale) and the information we want to derive from a set of sales: the count and customerId.
-We listen for *Event objects*, and send a _FindManagedObject_ request to look up the _ManagedObject_ that the event came from.
+We listen for _Event_ objects, and send a _FindManagedObject_ request to look up the _ManagedObject_ that the event came from.
 These SalesReport objects are sent, via the route statement, into a stream query.
 The stream query fires every hour (3,600 seconds) and selects an aggregate of the sales data per customer, and sends a new Measurement representing the sales for that vending machine.